-The General Fund expenditures were \$353 thousand less than the \$5.3 million budget.
+The General Fund expenditures were \$516 thousand less than the \$5.5 million budget.
 This was the result of cost savings across the General Fund.
-Revenues exceeded the budget by \$259 thousand.
-Overall, the fund balance increased \$612 thousand less than budgeted.
+One department (Administration) was over budget as the City Manager retired and there was some unexpected overlap of salaries to train the incoming City Manager.
+Revenues exceeded the budget by \$346 thousand.
+Overall, the fund balance increased \$861 thousand more than budgeted.